By Alexandra Smyser

 This story is part of a 30-day series on wealth management strategies.

-Alexandra Smyser is an Associate Attorney at the Law Offices of Donald P. Schweitzer in Pasadena, Calif.
+Alexandra Smyser is an Associate Attorney at Schweitzer Law Partners in Pasadena, Calif.
 She handles all areas of estate planning including trusts, wills, probates, general and limited conservatorships, and special needs trusts.